ARM-software/arm-systemready/docs/ethtool_test_guide.md

 This script automates testing and diagnostics of Ethernet interfaces on Linux-based systems.
 It evaluates the status, configuration, and connectivity of each interface using standard tools such as `ip`, `ethtool`, `ping`, `wget`, and `curl`.

-When executed with a **SystemReady DT image**, the script runs automatically as part of the ACS (Architecture Compliance Suite) test framework with all dependencies.
+When executed with a **SystemReady image**, the script runs automatically as part of the ACS (Architecture Compliance Suite) test framework with all dependencies.
 Output logs are generated at `linux_tools/ethtool-test.log` within the `acs_results` directory.

 ---